geonetwork/doc/source/tutorials/introduction/deployment/build.rst

 .. _tuto-introduction-deployment-build:

-(Optional) Build
+Build from sources
-################
+##################

+In this paragraph some guidance will be provided to build GeoNetwork from sources.
+This is relevant in case you want to extend the application to your needs.

-The source code of GeoNetwork is available on a public repository on `Github <https://github.com/geonetwork/core-geonetwork>`_.
+The source code of GeoNetwork is available at `Github <https://github.com/geonetwork/core-geonetwork>`_.
 This means that you can clone, fork and propose pushes of your custom changes.
 If you are not familiar with repositories of code or git, you should check `this quick manual <https://try.github.io/levels/1/challenges/1>`_.

-GeoNetwork is built using `Maven version 3+ <https://Maven.apache.org/>`_.
-It is written on **Java 7+**.
+GeoNetwork is a java project using `Maven version 3+ <https://Maven.apache.org/>`_.
+It is written on **Java 8**.
 It works both with OpenJDK or the Oracle version.
 There are several ways to install this on your local machine; for example if you have a Debian based OS (like Ubuntu), you can install them with just this command:

   ::